githubEdit

 • Keeping everything in sync in our system when activity happens on the Stripe Platform

-It just so happens that there's a very good gem for that.
+It just so happens that there's a very good gemarrow-up-right for that.

 Pay Gem Setup